 When I became certified in Lagree Fitness, I had no idea that it would have such a huge effect on how I trained my clients.
-As the creator of The Bloom Method, an exercise method focusing on women before, during & after pregnancy, I’m always researching and trying other fitness methods to make sure that I’m constantly providing the type of challenge that my clients deserve.
+As the creator of The Bloom Method, an exercise method focusing on women before, during, and after pregnancy, I’m always researching and trying other fitness methods to make sure that I’m constantly providing the type of challenge that my clients deserve.

 Classes on this machine could be an amazing option for labor training, and I just couldn’t get enough.

-I began teaching my prenatal fitness classes in a way that would train each individual to be stronger, better, more determined and more focused.
-I would always suggest that my pregnant clients try to come to at least one of my lagree classes per week to challenge their body and mind in a different way.
-When they were brave enough to show up, (the machine can be quite intimidating to women whose body is changing and balance is nowhere near where it used to be) I would modify their pregnancy core exercises and challenge them beyond belief with movements that left them begging for the minute to be over.
+I began teaching my Prenatal Fitness classes in a way that would train each individual to be stronger, better, more determined and more focused.
+I would always suggest that my pregnant clients try to come to at least one of my Lagree classes per week to challenge their body and mind in a different way.
+When they were brave enough to show up — keep in mind that the machine can be quite intimidating to women whose body is changing and balance is nowhere near where it used to be — I would modify their pregnancy core exercises and challenge them beyond belief with movements that left them begging for the minute to be over.

-Having several pregnant or newly postpartum moms in the studio created some hype for the instructors to understand the do’s and dont’s of pregnancy moves.
-Lagree clients and other Lagree studios would reach out to me via email asking me “what do I do on the machine now that myself or my client is pregnant”?
-The machine has a lot of amazing core exercises interwoven throughout the 45 min workout and knowing how important it is to safely train a pregnant & postpartum core I was happy to educate anyone interested on which exercises to avoid and which to keep up.
+Having several pregnant or newly postpartum moms in the studio created some hype for the instructors to understand the do’s and dont's of pregnancy moves.
+Lagree clients and other Lagree studios would reach out to me via email asking me, “What do I do on the machine now that myself or my client is pregnant”?
+The machine has a lot of amazing core exercises interwoven throughout the 45 minute workout and, knowing how important it is to safely train a pregnant and postpartum core, I was happy to educate anyone interested on which exercises to avoid and which to keep up.

-For my currently expecting mamas post the 1st trimester & new moms up to 4 months postpartum:
+For expecting mamas (post-1st trimester) & new moms up to 4 months postpartum

 Avoid- all catfish variations, wheelbarrow on the back of the machine, frontal planks, bear variations, all crunches, mermaid twist, french twist & teaser!

-The megaformer is a beast of a machine and if you’ve stepped onto one & felt the sweat dripping down your face within the first three mins of class then you know exactly what I’m talking about.
-That said, If done correctly, this machine can be a true test of stamina & focus for expecting women.
+If you’ve stepped onto one and felt the sweat dripping down your face within the first three minutes of class, you know exactly what I’m talking about.
+That said, if done correctly, this machine can be a true test of stamina, and focus for expecting women.
 This method will challenge you, push you, and make you into someone new.
-I like to tell people that working out on this machine makes me feel like a cross-fitter in a dancers body!!
+I like to tell people that working out on this machine makes me feel like a cross-fitter in a dancers body!